"Harry?" Ron called, looking for his best friend.

 "Where's that, in the past?
 What that man did to you–"

-Harry silenced Ron with a dark glare, and the pain and suffering in that look had Teddy frowning.
+Harry silenced Ron with a dark glare, and the pain in that look had Teddy frowning.
 He'd known that none of his family liked Harry's uncle.
 Hell, this was the first time Teddy had met him and he already hated the man.
-There was something wrong with the look on Harry's face, though... like the pain that this man caused ran far deeper than Teddy had ever anticipated.
+There was something wrong with the look on Harry's face, though... like the pain that this man caused ran far deeper than Teddy had ever imagined.

-"I am not talking about this, Ron," Harry stated coldly.
+"I'm not talking about this," Harry stated coldly.

 "I'm not an idiot, Harry.
-I know what's going through your head right now," Ron countered angrily.
-"Everything that man has ever done to you is playing on repeat."
+I know what's going through your head right now."

 "Shut up, Ron!" snapped Harry, and there was real anger present in his voice now.
 His eyes were sparking with it.

 Harry glared at him heavily.
 Teddy held his breath.
 He had never seen Harry so shaken, so angry before, especially not at Ron.
 By the look on his godfather's face, Teddy feared that there was a very real chance that he would curse Ron.

 But Harry didn't make a grab for his wand.
-He just let out a defeated sigh and didn't so much sit down on the couch as he did fall onto it.
+He just let out a sigh and didn't so much sit down on the couch as he did fall onto it.

 "Can I see your arm?"
 Ron asked.

 Harry kept his head down but looked up at him with his eyes.
-Teddy could practically see the gears turning in his head, the decision he was making, to either close in upon himself or open up.
-Teddy had only seen Harry close up twice before.
-Both times had scared him senseless.
-His face would turn expressionless, and his replies monotone.
-He just shut everybody out.
+Teddy could practically see the gears turning in his head, the decision he was making.

 Then, slowly and hesitantly, Harry held his arm out to Ron.

-Ron let out a relieved breath before sitting next to Harry to examine his arm.
+Ron sat next to Harry to examine his arm.